GameKit Complete Guide for Developers Multiplayer and More

 Security measures

-• Minimize data stored on device and use secure storage for sensitive tokens
+- Minimize data stored on the device and use secure storage for sensitive tokens.

-• Validate important game events on server side to prevent tampering
+- Validate important game events on the server side to prevent tampering.

 Privacy guidance